antoinecoulombe/cotulity/README.md

 ## Run with Docker

+First, make sure Node.js, npm and Docker are installed and run `npm install npm@latest -g` to install the latest npm version.

-First, create a database provision file named `01-databases.sql` at `/docker/provision/mysql/init` containing all database users and passwords.
+Meanwhile, create a database provision file named `01-databases.sql` at `/docker/provision/mysql/init` containing all database users and passwords.

 Then, to start Cotulity and all of its microservices containers, run the following command at the project's root: